top of page

 • You could benefit from supportive guidance to prepare for upcoming events (e.g., meetings, interviews, presentations, podcasts)

-We support adults and older teens (15+ with parental consent) who stutter in developing greater ease, confidence, and control in communication.
+We support adults and older teens (15+ with guardian consent) who stutter in developing greater ease, confidence, and flexibility in everyday communication.

 Stuttering